VinceHPicton/obsidian-vault/AWS/S3/S3 Encryption.md

 A bucket can only have 1 default encryption key, but on upload you can specify a different key for an individual object.
-SSE-S3 is autometically applied to new objects.
+SSE-S3 is automatically applied to new objects.
 You can force an encryption type with a bucket policy **Bucket policies are evaluated before default encryption** so they can override the default.